qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 A bit that no scenario can clear is not kept.
 See "QObject-pointer metatypes" in the free-threading notes.

+### method_receiver_dead (run.py)

+B12-4, B14-4. `method_receiver_dead.py`, run by `run.py`, asks whether a
+method slot delivers to a receiver that is gone.
+One thread and no
+failpoint: connecting the same bound method twice gives both connections one registry key, so the second row replaces the first while Qt keeps both.
+The weakref callback removes the one row it finds, and the other connection survives the receiver.

+With `MethodReceiverUpgrade` the delivery upgrades the slot's weak reference, finds nothing and makes no call.
+Cleared, it binds the raw receiver pointer and the process dies on freed storage; a delivery that survives counts as a failure too.

+This shows the premise, a delivery binding a receiver it does not own, not the two-thread race.
+The defect is not specific to free threading and reproduces with a GIL.
+The orphaned connection itself is B14-5 and stays.

+### receiver-dies-mid-delivery, proof-method-receiver-upgrade

+B12-4 with the two-thread window. `method-receiver-before-bind` in `MethodDynamicSlot::deliver()` parks a delivery between reading the receiver and binding the descriptor; the thread that owns the receiver then drops its last reference.

+The test expects the receiver to be alive while the delivery waits, the handler to run once, and the receiver to be gone after the call.
+`proof-method-receiver-upgrade` clears `MethodReceiverUpgrade`: the delivery holds a raw pointer, the drop deallocates, and the bind reads freed storage.

+Each thread creates the object it is about.
+The receiver, because biased reference counting makes the creating thread the owner, and a `del` elsewhere would not deallocate.
+The sender, because a signal emitted from another thread is queued and, with no event loop, never delivered.

 ### container-element-lease, proof-conversion-leases

 An element of a container argument is deleted while the call runs: the call